 Our aim is to sort out any problems as quickly and professionally as possible.
 In line with national NHS policy there will be no detriment to your treatment and you will not be penalised in any way because you have made a complaint.
 Your complaint will not be placed on any part of your medical records.

 How will my complaint be handled?

-The Nursing and Quality Team at ELR CCG will receive and manage your complaint.
-This may involve ELR CCG accessing your case records and disclosing certain information to the relevant provider in order that we can discharge our duties to you under the NHS Complaints Regulations.
+NHS East Leicestershire and Rutland will receive and manage your complaint.
+This may involve us accessing your case records and disclosing certain information to the relevant provider in order that we can discharge our duties to you under the NHS Complaints Regulations.

-You will need to sign a consent form enabling the CCG to access your records and giving provider organisation(s) permission to disclose relevant information to NHS East Leicestershire and Rutland CCG.
+You will need to sign a consent form enabling us to access your records and giving provider organisation(s) permission to disclose relevant information to NHS East Leicestershire and Rutland Clinical Commissioning Group.